sleeplesseditor/BackboneJS-ToDoList/README.md

 # Backbone.js ToDoList
-This is a simpl ToDoList app to demonstrate the use of Backbone.js.
+This is a simple ToDoList app to demonstrate the use of Backbone.js.